Vinegar has numerous uses in the garden. From eliminating weeds to repelling pests, there is a role for it in your vegetable garden.

 As such, you can use it to make a homemade mold and mildew solution for plants.

 Combine three tablespoons of apple cider vinegar with a gallon of water and use it to spray plants.
-This home remedy can help to treat and prevent powdery mildew and other fungal issues on plants.
+This home remedy can help treat and prevent powdery mildew and other fungal issues on plants.

 7. Clean Clay Pots